ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 ## Layer 0 *(Network Layer)*

-The network or *peer to peer* layer.
+The network or *peer two peer* layer.
 The Ergo Node Client has greatly improved since v4.0.8 and still has room to grow.
 Quick bootstrapping using [NIPoPoWs](/docs/node/nipopow.md) proofs and UTXO set snapshots in development

-**Stateless Clients:** Then light clients: You can have full-node guarantees in Ergo without storing the full *UTXO set*.
+**Stateless Clients:** Light clients: You can have full-node guarantees in Ergo without storing the full *UTXO set*.
 Bringing improved bootstrapping and block validation times.

 **State Bloat:** One of Ergo's major strengths when scaling is to avoid bloat without compromising functionality.
 E.g. persistent updateable storage is possible, with updates to be checked by a blockchain contract.
-However, only the digest of the authenticated data structure (and some additional bytes, less than 40) are stored in the UTXO set regardless of data set size.
-Ergo utilizes a [Storage Rent Fee](/dev/protocol/rent) to prevent spam and recirculate unused data bytes, known as dust.
+However, only the digest of the authenticated data structure (and some additional bytes, less than 40) is stored in the UTXO set regardless of the data set size.
+Ergo utilises a [Storage Rent Fee](/dev/protocol/rent) to prevent spam and recirculate unused data bytes, known as dust.
 Storage Rent Fee helps clean the network pollution and encourages users to be more active.

 **Block size:** Parameters like block size, etc., are not set in stone; miners can adjust them.
 So if a miner is experiencing low full block validation time (as hardware is getting better with time and software), he may propose or vote to increase the block size.
 Currently set to `8MB`.